 Section III.B of the ISO New England Financial Assurance Policy and Section 3.7 of the ISO New England Billing Policy describe the suspension process.
 Section B.3 of the FAP basically states that a suspended market participant cannot participate in the ISO markets.
 The suspension could result in the following actions:

 However, the ISO still would be able to invoice or collect payment for any amounts the suspended participant owed.

 Additionally, any load asset registered to a suspended market participant would be terminated, per the conditions detailed in the FAP.
 Participants suspended from entering into future FTR transactions can retain all FTRs it holds but cannot acquire additional FTRs during the suspension.
 The policies contain additional details and conditions of these suspensions.

 The participant must contact its company’s designated security administrator (SA), who must make the requisite changes in the Customer and Asset Management System.
-The ISO’s Customer Support, at (413) 540-4220 or email@example.com, can assist a participant in determining its company’s SA and can assist the SA with the process.
+The ISO’s Participant Support, at (413) 540-4220 or firstname.lastname@example.org, can assist a participant in determining its company’s SA and can assist the SA with the process.

 The data are contained in the DALMP Congestion Component Report.
 The report contains a 36-month history of the monthly average congestion component of the day-ahead LMPs, by node, for on-peak and off-peak hours.